rsyncOSX/mydocsy/content/en/docs/_index.md

 menu: { main: { weight: 20 } }
 ---

-**Note**: I have utilized the new AI-based writing tools in macOS 15.2 for proofreading all text within this documentation.
+**Note**: I have utilized the new AI-based writing tools in macOS 15.2 for proofreading most of text within this documentation.
 Even if it is excelent tools, especially if your native language is not English, there may be some weird translations within the text.
 Please let me know if you find text which does not make sence.